Culture of Argentina: Graphic arts

 In the 1920s, Buenos Aires was overflowing with creative drawings and design.
 Argentine illustrators and sketchers were attracting worldwide recognition, including artists such as Jose Freire Segundo, creator of gráfica of Aikal (1940); Jose Luis Salinas, called upon by King Features to create a comic strip of worldwide fame, Cisco Kid; and Florencio Molina Campos, the brilliant sketcher of the Alpargatas Almanacs of rural life (1930), who collaborated on three Walt Disney films.

 The culmination was the arrival, in 1927, of French painter, poster artist and sculptor Lucien Achille Mauzan, who was part of the artistic Art Deco movement.
 He settled in Buenos Aires and founded his own company Editorial Affiches Mauzan (Editorial Mauzan Posters) and created between 130 and 150 posters in the six years he spent in Argentina.
 He marks deeply in the poster art in Argentina, where his reputation is enormous.
-One of his well-known works is the amicably tortured head of Geniol.www.OldShopStuff.com History of Enamel Signs in Argentine, advertising (1898–1960).
-Retrieved on 12 May 2015.
+One of his well-known works is the amicably tortured head of Geniol.

-In the 1950s renowned Uruguayan-Argentine journalist, caricaturist Hermenegildo Sábat, portrayed political figures, as well as artists and other personalities.
+In the 1950s Uruguayan-Argentine journalist, caricaturist Hermenegildo Sábat, portrayed political figures, as well as artists and other personalities.
 Many of his "Argentine cultural icons" are reproduced in ceramic tile in the Buenos Aires Underground.